4. Penalties¶

 Gaining position on an opponent, or causing an opponent to lose position to another teammate, due to illegal contact is always considered to have sufficient impact on the game.

-Star Passes can only be blocked by legal means.
+Star Passes may only be blocked by legal means.
 Skaters who prevent a Star Pass using illegal contact should be penalized.

 4.1.1.
 Impact to an Illegal Target Zone¶